 4-H Market Classes: the market beef may be a steer or heifer.
+Heifers may only be designated by members choice as market or breeding.

 Weight classes will be broken at Fair with Champion of breeds and a Grand and Reserve Grand Champion Market Beef selected.